smo0ths/Registry-Tweaks-Refresh.bat/README.md

-# Registry-Tweaks-Refresh.bat v1.0.1
+# Registry-Tweaks-Refresh.bat v1.0.2
 Windows 11 Registry Tweaks
-#### this is what i use, make the bat file and run it and force the CHANGE* regs in log and skim through for info
+#### this is what i use, make the bat file and run it in safe mode* and force the CHANGE* regs in log and skim through for info
 #### use Autoruns64.exe to find out more about your PC's autoruns

 ```python